zhanghang1989/visualResNet_torch/README.md

 ### Get Started

 - The code relies on [Torch](https://github.com/torch/torch7), which should be downloaded and built before running the experiments.

-- Download the models from [facebook git](https://github.com/facebook/fb.resnet.torch/tree/master/pretrained) download the code:
+Download the code:
 ```sh
 git clone https://github.com/zhanghang1989/visualResNet_torch.git
 ```

+- Download the models from [facebook git](https://github.com/facebook/fb.resnet.torch/tree/master/pretrained)

 - Run the progrem:
 ```sh